tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

     `outside_input_ts` is a Python list of input tensors;
     `outside_output_ts` is a python list of output tensors;
     `inside_ts` is a python list of inside tensors.
+  Since a tensor can be both an inside tensor and an output tensor, `outside_output_ts` and `inside_ts` might intersect.

 ##### Raises: